OHDSI/TheBookOfOhdsi/Cohorts.md

 ## Summary

+\BeginKnitrBlock{rmdsummary}
-\BeginKnitrBlock{rmdsummary}<div class="rmdsummary">- A cohort is set of persons who satisfy one or more inclusion criteria for a duration of time.
+- A cohort is set of persons who satisfy one or more inclusion criteria for a duration of time.

 - A cohort definition is the description of logic used for identifying a particular cohort.